youkoucoding/typescript-wiki/README.md

-## Here is what I did About TypeScript
+## Here is what I did By TypeScript